huggingface/blog/inferentia-llama2.md

         **input_shapes)
 ```

-This deserves a little explaination:
+This deserves a little explanation:
 - using `compiler_args`, we specify on how many cores we want the model to be deployed (each neuron device has two cores), and with which precision (here `float16`),
 - using `input_shape`, we set the static input and output dimensions of the model.
 All model compilers require static shapes, and neuron makes no exception.
 Note that the
 `sequence_length` not only constrains the length of the input context, but also the length of the KV cache, and thus, the output length.